 Key Features

-- Rewarded video ads
+- Rewarded video and playable ads with auction-based bidding

-- Interstitial ads and banner ads
+- Interstitial and banner ads for Android and iOS

 Benefits for Developers